Wadley loop: Example

 To a new user, the feel of the first oscillator tuning control is counterintuitive.
-Although the knob moves in a continuous, analog fashion, its affect on the receiver operation is discrete, that is, the tuning advances in 1 MHz jumps.
+Although the knob moves in a continuous, analog fashion, its effect on the receiver operation is discrete, that is, the tuning advances in 1 MHz jumps.

 An example is Yaesu's FRG-7 communications receiver, which uses the system to remove local oscillator drift.
 The Racal RA17 and Realistic DX-302 also used the Wadley Loop in their design.

 An optical implementation of a Wadley Loop has recently been proposed.
 This allows a compact relatively unstable laser to be used as a local oscillator.
 The system's stability being obtained from a master 'comb source' (usually a pulsed laser, such as a mode-locked laser), possibly common to many receivers within an exchange.